nickgismokato/NickgismokatoWebsite/docs/ReunionLog/Warcraftlogs/OAuth.md

 ## What a client is needed to do

-A client that want to utilize either Warcraftlogs own API or the ReunionLog service, will need to create a client at [WarcraftLogs Client](https://www.warcraftlogs.com/api/clients/).
+A client that want to utilize either WarcraftLogs own API or the ReunionLog service, will need to create a client at [WarcraftLogs Client](https://www.warcraftlogs.com/api/clients/).
 This requires to a user at their website.
 From here you will have to do the following:

 1. Follow the link above (*WarcraftLogs Client*).
 2. Enter a client name.
 The client name is used to identify the client in the list view.
 Client names will be visible to your site users when authorizing them.